neolight9000/Unturned-2.2.5-NetworkAPI/README.md

 # NetworkChat Configurations
 You can configure the network chat in the UnturnedNetworkAPI / chatconfig.ini settings file.

-Chat Enabled - true/false  Enable / Disable network chat
+Chat Enabled - true/false  Enable / Disable network chat \n Chat Port - Port Number  Use TCP port for network chat \n Max Connections - Number  Maximum number of chat connections at one time \n Secure Password Connection - true/false  Using a password to connect to network chat \n Client Password - Password  Password for a regular chat user (you can leave nothing if Secure Password Connection is false) \n
-Chat Port - Port Number  Use TCP port for network chat Max Connections - Number  Maximum number of chat connections at one time Secure Password Connection - true/false  Using a password to connect to network chat Client Password - Password  Password for a regular chat user (you can leave nothing if Secure Password Connection is false) Chat administrator password (you can leave nothing if Secure Password Connection is false) Network Chat Cooldown in Seconds - Number  cooldown for regular user's messages
+Chat administrator password (you can leave nothing if Secure Password Connection is false) \n Network Chat Cooldown in Seconds - Number  cooldown for regular user's messages \n

 # RCON Configurations
 You can configure the RCON settings in the UnturnedNetworkAPI / chatconfig.ini settings file.